What you'll get

 |Eldest or only child

 You must contact the Child Benefit Office if you’re paid too much or too little.

-If a family splits up, you get £20.30 a week for the eldest child you qualify for.
+If a family splits up, you get £24.00 a week for the eldest child.

 If you both claim for the same child, only one of you will get Child Benefit for them.

-If 2 families join together, the eldest child in the new family qualifies for the £20.30 rate.
-If you’re entitled to Child Benefit for any other children, you’ll get the £13.40 rate for each of them.
+If 2 families join together, the eldest child in the new family qualifies for the £24.00 rate and any other children who are eligible will get the £15.90 rate.

 If you or your partner earn over £50,000

 If either your or your partner’s ‘adjusted net income’ is over £50,000 a year, you may have to pay the High Income Child Benefit Charge.